 From Hungary Ádám Szigeti, Deputy State Secretary for Innovation (Ministry of Innovation and Technology) participated with Dr. István Szabó, Vice-President at National Office for Research, Development and Innovation.
 We welcomed also Zsuzsanna Lakatos from Falcon Vision Zrt, a successful applicant who shared her story and helped other applicats by answering their questions regarding the processes.

-During the Q&A session of the event Dr Aniko Balogh, Senior Consultant at innomine raised the issue of the “European paradox”, the European phenomenon of having good research infrastructure and results but failing to translate this into marketable innovations especially in the Eastern European region.
+During the Q&A session of the event Dr Aniko Balogh, Senior Consultant at innomine raised the issue of the “European paradox”, the European phenomenon of having good research infrastructure and results but failing to translate this into marketable innovations and market success.

 We are happy to participate in such great and informative discussions and to find out the future challenges and changes, which helped us a lot to develop our project work.
 We are looking forward to cooperate and share experience with the participants we met at this event!